Qubit-excitation-based adaptive variational quantum eigensolver: Results

-In this section, we benchmark the performance of the IQEB-VQE algorithm.
-In Figs. \ref{fig:dissociation}a,b we present energy dissociation curves for the $\text{LiH}$ and $\text{BeH}_2$ molecules, obtained with the IQEB-VQE for $\epsilon=10^{-6}$ Hartree and $\epsilon=10^{-8}$ Hartree.
-We also include dissociation curves obtained with three other standard methods: the full configuration interaction (FCI) method \cite{fci}; the Hartree-Fock (HF) method; and the VQE using an untrotterized UCCSD ansatz (UCCSD-VQE).
-In Figs. \ref{fig:dissociation}c,d the exact FCI energy is subtracted from the energies obtained with the other methods in order to compare their respective errors.
+Figure \ref{fig:dissociation} shows energy dissociation curves for $\text{LiH}$, H$_6$ and $\text{BeH}_2$, obtained with the QEB-ADAPT-VQE for $n=10$ and energy-reduction thresholds $\epsilon_4=10^{-4}$ Hartree, $\epsilon_6=10^{-6}$ Hartree and $\epsilon_8=10^{-8}$ Hartree.
+Dissociation curves obtained with the Hartree-Fock (HF) method, the full configuration interaction (FCI) method, and the VQE, using an untrotterized UCCSD ansatz (UCCSD-VQE) are also included for comparison.
+The UCCSD includes spin-conserving single and double fermionic evolutions only, for a fairer comparison to the QEB-ADAPT-VQE.